 Step five: clean up the natural nails

 This will remove any remaining product residue and smooth out the nails.
-Be cautious never to over file the nails.
-Shape the nails according to what your client wants.
+Be cautious never to over-file your nails.
+Shape the nails according to what you want.
 Once you are done you can use a nail brush and sanitizer to clean up all of the dust from the nails.
 Go over using a lint-free wipe and sanitizer to make sure no dust remains.

-If your client is not getting new extensions you can simply apply cuticle oil to the whole of the natural nail, and massage moisturizer into your clients’ hands.
+If you are not getting new extensions you can simply apply cuticle oil to the whole of the natural nail, and massage moisturizer into your hands.
 Acetone is extremely dehydrating so it is very important to replenish the natural oils found on the nail plate.

 When using foil to remove acrylics from the natural nails you will still follow steps 1, 2, 4, and 5.
 The only difference is that instead of using a soaking bowl you’ll make use of tin foil and cotton pads or you can buy foil wraps from your local nail supply store.

 - Saturate the cotton pads in acetone, and I mean saturate!

 - Wrap them around the nails and tightly wrap the foil with the shiny side facing towards the nails.